-The Employee (student) Assistance Program (EAP) is available without cost and is onsite at The SightMD Center for Health and Wellness.
+The Employee (student) Assistance Program (EAP) is available without cost and is onsite in the Davenport building by appointment.
 The program can assist students with a wide range of concerns from emotional and behavioral issues to learning difficulties.
-These problems can include:

-- · Family issues marital/relationship concerns, homesickness, financial issues, - · Career frustration and concerns, - · Personal problems stress, insomnia, inability to stop worrying, - · Social problems, feeling isolated or alone.
+- · Family issues marital/relationship concerns, homesickness, financial issues, substance use - · Career frustration and concerns, - · Personal problems stress, insomnia, inability to stop worrying, - · Social problems, feeling isolated or alone.
 Cultural and social tension, - · Life changes divorce, illness, bereavement issues

-For more information about the onsite EAP or to schedule an appointment call 516-422-4422 or email cshlwellness@northwell.edu.
+For more information about the onsite EAP or to schedule an appointment call Leslie Reduto at 516-519-0350 or email lreduto@northwell.edu.

-A free and confidential offsite Employee Assistance Program (EAP) is also available to all students and their covered dependents.
+Also, a free and confidential offsite Employee Assistance Program (EAP) is available 24 hours a day, 7 days a week to all students and their covered dependents.
 This program deals with the problems above, but also can assist with work-related difficulties, financial concerns, and alcohol and drug-related problems.
-The telephone number for this service is 1-866-248-4094.
+The telephone number for this service is 1-866-248-4094 then press 2 to identify as an EAP member.
 This service consists of telephonic sessions or face-to-face sessions with an offsite psychologist.
+EAP members may also access mental health education and resources by visiting www.liveandworkwell.com and entering UHC as the company access code.

-Details of the health insurance, dental, and employee assistance plans are provided by Human Resources to all students at their orientation.
+Details of the health insurance, dental, vision, and employee assistance plans are provided by Human Resources to all students at their orientation.

-Center for Health and Wellness
+SightMD Center for Health and Wellness

 The SightMD Center for Health and Wellness is an onsite health center operated by Northwell Health system.
-The Center is located in the Dolan building and is available to you and your covered spouse or domestic partner for health related services.
+The Center is located in the Dolan building and is available to you and your covered spouse or domestic partner for health-related services.
 There is currently no fee to use the Center.
-The office hours are Monday through Friday, 9:00am to 5:00 pm.
+The office hours are Monday through Friday, 8:30am to 4:30pm.
 It is recommended that you schedule an appointment by calling 516-422-4422.
-Walk-ins are welcome; however priority will be given to individuals with appointments.
+Walk-ins are welcome; however, priority will be given to individuals with appointments.